is a software engineer,

 I recently graduated from Harvard, where I was a teaching fellow for upper-level CS classes, wrote my thesis on Datalog, and studied art, music, and sociology.
 I am a classical violist and enjoy making music with others (1, 2, 3, 4, 5, 6, 7, 8).

-Other interests: math, physics, photography, musical theatre, and biking.
+Other interests: math, physics, reading, photography, and biking.